Fortunately, a number of these are ones with very positive associations and a good example is “the luck of the Irish”.

 Within these five words, there are a huge number of assumptions, and they have also given birth to a whole mythology that has sprung up around them.
 Or, perhaps, it’s the mythology that has led to the expression.

-Over the next few hundred words, we’ll take a closer look to see if either, or both might be the case, as well as examining a few examples of genuinely lucky Irish people.
+Over the next few hundred words, we’ll take a closer look to see if either, or both might be the case, as well as examine a few examples of genuinely lucky Irish people.

 The legend of the lucky leprechaun

-They are also always chasing the legendary pot of gold at the end of the rainbow and it’s this connection with riches that has also made them very popular characters somewhere that luck plays an important part. namely, in playing slots games.
-That’s why you’ll find that many online casinos feature titles like this one that uses leprechaun themes, often with them chasing riches that always seem to be well within their reach.
+They are also always chasing the legendary pot of gold at the end of the rainbow and it’s this connection with riches has also made them very popular characters somewhere where luck plays an important part.
+That’s why you’ll find that many games that use leprechaun themes, often with them chasing riches that always seem to be well within their reach.

 Over in America, a leprechaun’s even used to advertise the breakfast cereal Lucky Charms with the “they’re magically delicious” strapline that he says at the end of every TV ad.